nhvn/data-aug/README.md

 # AugmentAI - Data Augmentation Tool
 This project provides an image augmentation tool using **Generative AI** models, specifically designed and optimized for **NVIDIA AI Workbench**.
-It leverages GPU acceleration for efficient data augmentation and synthetic image generation.

 ---